Algebraic entropy of amenable group actions

 In this subsection we define the algebraic entropy as an invariant for left $\RG$-modules.
-This invariant is modeled to encode the dynamics of the $L$-finite $R$-submodules of an $\RG$-module $M$, under the action $\lambda:G\to \Aut(\Fin_L(M))$.
-It turns out that this notion is not well-behaved on all the $\RG$-modules but just on a subclass of $\lmod \RG$ of all the $\RG$-modules $M$ for which $\Fin_L(M)$ is big enough.
-More precisely, \begin{definition} A left $R$-module $M$ is said to be {\em locally $L$-finite} if $\Fin_L(M)$ contains all the finitely generated submodules of $M$.
+It turns out that this notion is not well-behaved on all the $\RG$-modules but just on a subclass of $\lmod \RG$ of all the $\RG$-modules $M$ for which the family of submodules $\Fin_L(M):=\{{}_RK\leq M:L(K)<\infty\}$ is big enough.
+More precisely: \begin{definition} A left $R$-module $M$ is said to be {\em locally $L$-finite} if $\Fin_L(M)$ contains all the finitely generated submodules of $M$.
 We denote by $\lFin(L)$ the class of all the locally $L$-finite left $R$-modules while we let $\lFin_L(\RG)$ be the class of all the left $\RG$-modules ${}_{\RG}M$ such that ${}_RM\in \lFin(L)$, that is

 \end{definition} Notice that $\lFin(L)$ is closed under taking direct limits, quotients and submodules but not in general under taking extensions (see \cite{SVV}).